rpmuller/ePubs/WesternPhilosophy.md

 lands.
 And if, in Decent years, their bellicosity had led them into trouble, he learnt that in former centuries it had brought them renown.
-One of his earliest poems "On Leaving Newstead Abbey," relates his emotions at this time, which are of admiration for hi*
+One of his earliest poems "On Leaving Newstead Abbey," relates his emotions at this time, which are of admiration for his ancestors who fought in the Crusades, at Crecy, and at Marstor Moor.

-775

-WESTERN PHILOSOPHICAL THOUGHT

-ancestors who fought in the Crusades, at Crecy, and at Marstor Moor.
 He ends with the pious resolve: